include-jacopo/McHome/readme.md

 | Chiara De Giorgi | 92,5      |
 | João Martins     | 100       |

 The average score is 96.5.
 Our score is above the one needed to be considered an above-average result (68).
 Thus, these results reflect a positive perceived usability of the system by the testing users and contribute to a positive evaluation of our system usability.
-All questionnaires filled can be found [on this page.](https://github.com/polito-hci-2021/McHome/tree/master/M4/additional_files/post_test_questionnaire_filled)

 Analyzing the results more in detail, we can see that most users did not give the maximum score for the question "I think that I would like to use this system frequently".
 We believe it may be because students don't often go out of their comfort zone in the culinary field, as once they discover a new favorite recipe they tend to cook it often, but despite this everyone has had a positive reaction to the application and this for us it is already a success.